Maned rat: Diet

 Its diet in the wild consists largely of leaves, fruit, and other plant material, but it has been known to eat meat, cereals, root vegetables, and insects in captivity.
 Food is eaten by sitting on its haunches and using its forepaws to bring food items to its mouth.
-It is the only species in the super family Muroidea whose stomach is highly compartmentalized.
+It is the only species in the super family Muroidea whose stomach is highly compartmentalised.
 The stomach contains five anatomically discrete sections that superficially resemble the sacculated configuration characteristic of ruminant artiodactyls.
-By virtue of its large size and biomass, L. imhausi may be one of the few muroid rodents that can harbor a symbiotic microflora in the foregut and profit metabolically from gastric fermentation of cellulose.
+Because of its large size and weight, L. imhausi may be one of the few muroid rodents that has symbiotic microflora in the foregut which can metabolise cellulose by gastric fermentation.

 Habitat

-The habitat of the maned rat ranges from nearly sea level, in Ethiopia and Somalia, to more typically the drier, highland forests and woodlands of Somalia, Ethiopia, Sudan, Tanzania, Uganda, and Kenya.
+The habitat of the maned rat ranges from nearly sea level in Ethiopia and Somalia, to more typically the drier, highland forests and woodlands of Somalia, Ethiopia, Sudan, Tanzania, Uganda, and Kenya.
 Fossil remains have been found as far north as Palestine, however.
 They are often found in rocky areas or in hollow tree trunks and holes along the tops of ravines, and have also been found nesting among rocks on cliff-faces.

 Reproduction

 The maned rat was believed to be solitary, but is now known to be somewhat sociable, with multiple animals trapped in the same territory; they purr and groom one another.
 Thus it is possible they form family groups of a male, female, and offspring.
 The litter size is 1–3.
 The young are slightly haired at birth and white markings and black stripes on the body are visible after 9 days.
 By day 13, the eyes open.
 The hair is sufficiently long that the crest can be erectile by day 20.
 The newborns become mobile by day 23 and are weaned by day 40.